What It Will Take for New York Theater to Come Back as the Industry and Community It Professes to Be

 “The reason I’ve been a broken record about this zero audience-to-audience transmission figure is that’s what makes me feel comfortable coming back to the theater,” says Cannold.
 “There is empirical proof that theaters are uniquely controllable environments.
 And not just in South Korea.
 In studies that are coming out of Germany about concert venues, in Australia.
 There is a lot of proof that if we follow the protocol, if we do all the right things, going to the theater is safer than sitting on the subway.

-“Conveying that information to people is going to be what’s key and, to me, it has to start with theater workers, because if we don’t feel it’s safe, how are we going to convince our audience that it’s safe?” she continues.
+“Conveying that information to people is going to be what’s key and, to me, it has to start with theater workers, because if we don’t believe it’s safe, how are we going to convince our audience that it’s safe?” she continues.

 Plus, the industry has an opportunity to impress upon government leaders that it is, in fact, safe to return at more than 33 percent capacity—which is permitted for Broadway and beyond as of April 2, but which The Broadway League has repeatedly conveyed is not financially viable.
 John Jay College devised and presented its own reopening plan; why can’t theater?
 We are in the unique position to set standards rather than wait for guidelines to follow.